WANDERING... BUT NOT LOST

 Bodh Gaya, Gaya train station, Varanasi, Kushinagar, Shravasti, Tso Pema, Ayodhaya, Srinigar, Jammu, Ladakh (Leh and Nubra Valley).

 The film has now been completed and we'd like to thank all the people who contributed to help make it successful!

 Thank you for helping us share Rinpoche's story.

-We are now in the process of submitting it to film festivals and have already been accepted into two, one as an Official Selection and one as a Finalist for Best Documentary!
+We are now in the process of submitting it to film festivals and have already been accepted into four.
+In one it won an Outstanding Achievement Award and in another it is a Finalist for Best Documentary!

 Giving & Tax Benefits

 A Joyful Mind, LLC is wholly-owned "limited liability company" of Tergar International, a tax-exempt 501(c)3 non-profit organization.
 Therefore, your contribution to A Joyful Mind is tax-deductible to the fullest extent of the law.